Quick Answer

 How do I report an accident to my insurance company?

 You can report an accident to your insurance company by calling them or completing an online claim form.
-Much will depend on the company and how they handle claims.
+The process varies by insurer and how they handle claims.
+Mighty's AI handles this reporting on your behalf — opening the claim with the appropriate insurer in the format that insurer expects.

 Will every claim I file affect my car insurance rates?